Gullfoss Nature Reserve

 Visited in winter when parts were frozen - a completely different but equally magical experience.
 Dress warmly!

-Spectacular waterfall and it's free!
-The parking fee is reasonable.
+Spectacular waterfall and completely free to visit, including parking.
 Go early to avoid the tour bus crowds.